drio/drio.org/content/about.md

 my friend Manuel, a solid sysadmin with an outstanding work ethic.
 Thank you, Manuel!

-After a couple of years at Digitaria, I went through a carrier change (to a certain extent).
+After a couple of years at Digitaria, I went through a carreer change (to a certain extent).
 I joined the Human Genome Sequencing Center in Baylor (Houston Texas).
 The position was as a Scientific Software Engineer.
 I joined the organization in a pivotal time for the genomics field.
 Advances in genomic